 as soon as it is satisfied that an insufficiency of the kind referred to in subsection (1)(a) of that section or in subsection (1) of this section, as the case may be, no longer exists in relation to the water resource or area concerned.

-(3) On the revocation of a determination or order in relation to a water resource or area any notice served on a person under section 26GC that applies to that water resource, or a water resource in that area, ceases to have effect.
+(3) On the revocation of a determination or order in relation to a water resource or area, any notice served on a person under section 26GC that applies to that water resource, or a water resource in that area, ceases to have effect.

 [Section 26GE inserted by No. 49 of 2000 s.
 40.]